realrate/Causing/education.md

 increase by 0.1 years if the father's education increases by one year.
 The same should hold for the mother's education.
 Each sibling is expected to reduce duration of education by 0.1 years on average.
-If the young worker was raised in a broken home, we ecpect the education to be half a year shorter on average.
+If the young worker was raised in a broken home, we expect the education to be half a year shorter on average.

 **Average Direct Effects (ADE)**